bytecodealliance/wasmtime/meetings/wasmtime/2021/wasmtime-12-09.md

 1. Announcements
     1. _Submit a PR to add your announcement here_
 1. Other agenda items
-    1. Profiling (with vtune on linux and windows, other approaches on Windows)
+    1. Profiling (with vtune on Linux and Windows, other profilers on Windows, profiling on MacOS)
     2. Benchmarking infrastructure
     3. Feature: Incremental compilation cache (function granularity)
     4. Feature: CPU intrinsics